 These risk factors, along with other risks and uncertainties not currently known to the Company, or that the Company currently considers immaterial, could materially and adversely affect the Company's performance, operating results and ability to pay dividends or return capital to shareholders.
 Such risks could cause actual events to differ materially from those described in any forward-looking statements, including any financial outlooks, targets or goals.
 Many of the risks are beyond the Company's control and, despite any efforts the Company may make to manage or mitigate its risk exposure, there is no guarantee that such risk management or mitigation activities will be successful.
 Readers should carefully consider the risk factors set out below, along with the other information contained in this document and the Company's other public filings before making an investment decision.
-The identified risks and uncertainties are described under the headings "Financial Instruments and Risk Management Activities" and "Risk Factors" in the Company's Management's Discussion and Analysis for the fiscal year ended December 31, 2023 which is available on SEDAR+ at www.sedarplus.ca and on the Company's website.
+The identified risks and uncertainties are described under the headings "Financial Instruments and Risk Management Activities" and "Risk Factors" in the Company's 2024 Annual MD&A which is available on SEDAR+ at www.sedarplus.ca and on the Company's website.